apache/airflow/docs/apache-airflow/tutorial_taskflow_api.rst

     :end-before: [END main_flow]

-Re-using a decorated task
+Reusing a decorated task
 -------------------------

 Decorated tasks are flexible.
-You can re-use a decorated task in multiple DAGs, overriding the operator parameters such as the ``task_id``, ``queue``, ``pool``, etc, as well as the task's arguments.
+You can reuse a decorated task in multiple DAGs, overriding the operator parameters such as the ``task_id``, ``queue``, ``pool``, etc., as well as the task's arguments.

-Below is an example of how you can re-use a decorated task in multiple DAGs:
+Below is an example of how you can reuse a decorated task in multiple DAGs:

 .. code-block:: python
     from airflow.decorators import task, dag